For more information on NAMI education programs, trainings, and presentations contact:

 Qualifications for Teacher Training: (1) Must be a family member/significant other of an adult (18+) who has a mental health diagnosis.
 (2) Although preferred, it is not mandatory that you are a graduate of the NAMI Family-to-Family class.
 (3) Willingness to attend the 3-day mandatory teacher training.
 (4) Candidates will adhere to the NAMI program guidelines of confidentiality.

-If you would like to attend the training, please download and complete the NAMI FamilytoFamily training application.
-Send completed application to email@example.com.
+If you would like to train to be a NAMI Family-to-Family teacher, please download and complete the NAMI FamilytoFamily training application.
+Send completed application to firstname.lastname@example.org.
 You will be notified when training opportunities become available.

 NAMI Family Support Group is a free, peer-led, confidential support group for family members, caregivers, and loved ones of individuals living with mental illness.
 NAMI’s Support Groups are unique because they follow a structured model, ensuring everyone has an opportunity to be heard and participate.